cisagov/LME/README.md

 ### Data Visualization and Querying:
 [Kibana](https://www.elastic.co/kibana) is the visualization and analytics interface in LME, providing users with tools to visualize and monitor log data stored in Elasticsearch.
 It enables the creation of custom dashboards and visualizations, allowing users to easily track security events, detect anomalies, and analyze trends.
 Kibana's intuitive interface supports real-time insights into the security posture of an organization, making it an essential tool for data-driven decision-making in LME’s centralized logging and security monitoring framework.

-## Installing LME:
+## 3. Downloading and Installing LME:
 LME now includes Ansible scripts to automate the installation process, making deployment faster and more efficient.
 Our installation guide video is coming soon.
 When the video is released, you will find the link to it here.
 These steps will guide you through setting up LME on your Ubuntu 22.04 server, ensuring a smooth and secure deployment.

+**Note:** LME has been extensively tested on Ubuntu 22.04.
+While it can run on other Unix-like systems, we recommend sticking with Ubuntu 22.04 for the best experience.

 **Please ensure you follow all the configuration steps required below.**

 **Upgrading**:
 If you are upgrading from an older version of LME to LME 2.0, please see our [upgrade documentation](/docs/markdown/maintenance/upgrading.md).

-## Downloading LME:
+### Downloading LME:
 The following steps assume you're starting from a downloaded or cloned directory of LME on your Ubuntu 22.04 server.

-We suggest you install the latest release version of Logging made easy using the following commands:
+We suggest you install the latest release version of LME using the following commands:

 **1. Install Requirements**
 ```